Hybrid vehicle drivetrain: Series hybrid

 Structure of a series-hybrid vehicle.
 The grey square represents a differential gear.
 An alternative arrangement (not shown) is to have electric motors at two or four wheels.

 Series hybrids are also referred to as extended-range electric vehicles (EREV) or range-extended electric vehicles (REEV), or electric vehicle with extended range (EVER).
 All series hybrids are EREV, REEV or EVER, but not all EREV, REEV or EVER are series hybrids.
 Series hybrids with particular characteristics are classified as range-extended battery-electric vehicle (BEVx) by the California Air Resources Board.

 Electric transmissions were invented by 1903.
-Mechanical transmissions involve costs via their weight, bulk, noise, cost, complexity and drain on engine power with every gear-change, affecting both manual and automatic systems.
+Mechanical transmissions involve costs via their weight, bulk, noise, cost, complexity, and drain on engine power with every gear-change, affecting both manual and automatic systems.
 Unlike ICEs, electric motors typically do not require a transmission.

-Compared to parallel hybrids, the mechanical transmission between the engine and wheels is discarded.
+Unlike a parallel hybrid, a series hybrid does not have a mechanical transmission between the engine and wheels.
 The engine instead acts as an electric generator, attached to the battery via cable.
 The linkage is engine to battery to electric motor to wheels.
 In some cases, the generator also directly links to the motor.

 This serial arrangement is common in diesel–electric locomotives and ships (the Russian river ship Vandal, launched in 1903, was the world's first diesel-powered and diesel–electric powered vessel).
-Ferdinand Porsche successfully used this arrangement in the early 20th century in racing cars, including the Lohner–Porsche Mixte Hybrid.
-Porsche named the system System Mixte, which had a wheel hub motor arrangement, with a motor in each of the two front wheels, setting speed records.
+In the early 20th century, Ferdinand Porsche designed several successful vehicles using this arrangement for Lohner-Werke.
+Porsche called it System Mixte.
+These Lohner–Porsche Mixte Hybrid vehicles had a wheel hub motor arrangement, with motors in two or four wheels.
+Lohner–Porsche racing cars set speed records.

 The Chevrolet Volt operates primarily as a series hybrid.

-This approach isolates the engine from demand, allowing it to operate only at its most efficient speed.
+The series hybrid approach isolates the engine from demand, allowing it to operate only at its most efficient speed.
 The engine can be much smaller, since it does not have to accommodate high speed/acceleration.
 Traction motors are typically powered only by the battery, which can also be charged from external sources.

-Nissan's e-Power line (Note, Serena, Kicks, X-Trail, and Qashqai) using the engine to drive a generator and the EM57 traction motor.
-Mazda's MX-30, is optionally equipped with a range extender.
+Nissan's e-Power line (Note, Serena, Kicks, X-Trail, and Qashqai) use the engine to drive a generator and the EM57 traction motor.
+Mazda's MX-30 is optionally equipped with a range extender.
 BMW's i3 attached the generator only to the battery.
 ThunderVolt hybrid transit buses and transit buses fitted with BAE Systems (formerly Lockheed Martin) HybriDrive powertrains are also serial hybrids.